FWPD calls on public’s help to find person of interest in fatal hit and run

 FORT WAYNE, Ind.
-(WANE) Ten days after a teen is killed and three others are injured in a hit and run crash, investigators are asking for the public’s help to find a person of interest they believe is involved in the case.
+(WANE) — Ten days after a teen was killed and three others were hurt in a hit-and-run crash, investigators have asked for the public’s help to find a person of interest they believe may be involved in the case.

 FWPD released multiple images of a man.
 They describe him as having a slender/average build.
 Officers say he possibly walks with a limp and was wearing a long sleeve black shirt with blue jeans.